ORIGYN-SA/origyn_nft/docs/marketplace_integration.md

 ## Lost Deposits

 Sometimes a call to sale_nft_origyn(#escrow_deposit) will fail for an unexpected reason.
-Perhaps the canister went down after the payment was succesful, or perhaps your code did not add a transfer fee.
+Perhaps the canister went down after the payment was successful, or perhaps your code did not add a transfer fee.

 User can always withdraw from their deposit account if something goes wrong.
-You can check for an available balacnce at their invoice address, and if there is a balance, offer for them to recover it.
+You can check for an available balance at their invoice address, and if there is a balance, offer for them to recover it.
 Recover these payments by calling the below function:

 ```